The Admissions Office uses the AMP system for the entire application process. Our

 letter grades or do not elect to receive standard letter grades during the Spring

-to online learning, we will accept pass/fail courses and online labs.
-Although the
+and conversion to online learning, we will accept pass/fail courses and online labs.

 Letters of Evaluation: During the committee review, the School of Medicine Columbia